q-nick/eslint-config-turbocharge/README.md

 ```

 ### Single repo, different presets
-There is also a way to use different presets per folders in your proejct.
-Lets say that you have thsis tructure:
+There is also a way to use different presets per folder in your project.
+Let's say that you have this structure:

 ```
 your-project